-- The appellate Court will review your Application for Waiver of Court Fees and decide whether you have to pay the Supreme Court fees. - The appellate Court may need more information from you.
-The Supreme Court Clerk will notify you if you need to give more information. - After the court makes a decision, the court will complete the Order for Waiver of Court Fees (Appellate Court).
-The Order for Waiver of Court Fees will show if you have to pay any court fees. - The Appellate Clerk will mail or email you a copy of the Order. - If the court decides you have to pay all or some of the court fees, you have to pay by the deadline set Order for Waiver of Court Fees (Appellate Court).
-If you do not pay by the deadline, the court may dismiss your case or find against you.
+The Supreme Court will review your Application for Waiver of Court Fees and decide whether you have to pay the Supreme Court fees.

+- The Supreme Court may need more information from you.
+The Supreme Court Clerk will notify you if you need to give more information. - After the court makes a decision, the Supreme Court Clerk will notify you whether the fee was waived or is now due, and mail or email you a copy of the official notice of order. - If the court decides you have to pay all or some of the court fees, you have to pay by the deadline set by the Supreme Court.
+If you do not pay by the deadline, the Supreme Court may dismiss your case.